 Are there any other costs?
 Is there anything I need to bring?

-Please bring your own instrument (pianos are provided) and a pencil.
+Please bring your own instrument (pianos and music stands are provided) and a pencil.

 When I've finished, what course can I do next?

 Players continue in the course for as many terms as they wish.
 Different repertoire is covered each term.

 You may also be interested in our wide range of Music theory & musicianship and Music history courses.